First we shape our social graph; then it shapes us

 Chimpanzees, who are born into the habitat their genes expect, get by largely on instinct.
 We cannot.
 We have to rely on what anthropologists call cultural learning.
-We have to observe the people that surround us; we have to figure out who among them navigate our local culture best and then extract the mental models that allow them to do so.
+We have to observe the people that surround us; we have to figure out who among them navigates our local culture best and then extract the mental models that allow them to do so.
 This is a wicked problem.
 But we solve it instinctively.
 It is the main thing that sets us apart from chimpanzees.

 As I wrote in Apprenticeship Online:

-If you measure two-and-a-half-year-old children against [same-aged] chimpanzees and orangutans, they are about even in their capacity to handle tools and solve problems on their own.
+If you measure two-and-a-half-year-old children against chimpanzees and orangutans, they are about even in their capacity to handle tools and solve problems on their own.
 Only when it comes to observing others and repeating their actions is there a noticeable difference.

 Two-and-a-half-year-olds can extract knowledge from people just by watching them move about a room.
 They start to desire what those around them desire.
 They pick up tacit knowledge.
-They change their dialect to match their peer groups.
+They change their dialect to match their peer group.
 And after a handful of years of hanging about with people more skilled than themselves, our babies—these tiny, soft-skulled creatures—can out-compete chimpanzees in all but close combat.

 This ability is not something you can turn on and off.
 You are always internalizing the culture around you.
 Even when you wish you didn’t.
 So you better surround yourself with something you want inside—curate a culture.